Snakes, why did it have to be snakes?

 The Basics about Snakes

-Snakes’ are elongated, legless, carnivorous reptiles.
+Snakes’ are elongated, legless, carnivorous reptiles feeding on birds and rodents.
 They are found on every continent except Antarctica.
 There are more than 3,000 species of snakes in the world.
 Snakes are usually harmless and can be helpful to humans, as the vast majority are non-venomous.

 According to the San Diego Zoo, they are considered to be the most recently evolved snakes in the world, which has relatively heavy bodies (4 to 10 pounds) and diamond-shaped heads.
 Rattlesnakes have either a rattle or a partial rattle made of interlocking rings, or segments of keratin, the same material our fingernails are made of.